natethegreate/hent-AI/README.md

 ## Important Notes (READ BEFORE USING)

-* I highly reccommend running hentAI on batches, for example one doujin or a few doujins at once.
-The slowest part of hentAI is the initialization, so the first inference takes time but the rest will be quick.
+* I highly reccommend running hent-AI on batches, for example one doujin or a few doujins at once.
+The slowest part of hent-AI is the initialization, so the first inference takes time but the rest will be quick.

 * The current model is not perfect.
 Yet.
 Expect some trouble with white censor bars, small censor bars, partially-transparent censor bars, and censor bars that are fused together as one large censor.
-Any absurd amount of censoring may cause issues for hentAI.
+Any absurd amount of censoring may cause issues for hent-AI.

 * This model is not trained in recognizing full censorship, where genetalia is not drawn at all.
 Non-standard censoring is also not supported.

 * The model supports mosaics and bars, but it really struggles when both are used on the same spot.
 Also, DCP can only generate for bars or mosaics, so you will need to keep mosaic censoring works separate from bar censored works.
+If you must decensor images with both, I would suggest decensoring the bars on one run, then the mosaics on a seconds run.

 * If you choose to try the video detection, PLEASE only do one SHORT clip at a time.
 More testing is needed with video detection.

 * The Video Maker button creates a video from the output of DCP in decensored_output.
 Run this after DCP completes.
 Note you still need to select the directories for the source video, and the DCP install directory.

 * Do not put entire clips through the video detection, it is a very slow task.
 If you can, edit in only the clips with visible mosaics, get the decensored output, then edit them in the rest of the video.

 ## Versions and Downloads